Protocol Guidelines for Events and Functions

 Or, in advance of Their Honours entering the room:

-If the Lieutenant Governor is accompanied by his spouse, the announcement should be: "Ladies and Gentlemen, please rise for the entrance of His Honour The Honourable Arthur J. LeBlanc, Lieutenant Governor of Nova Scotia and Her Honour Mrs. Patsy LeBlanc"
+If the Lieutenant Governor is accompanied by his/her spouse, the announcement should be: "Ladies and Gentlemen, please rise for the entrance of His Honour The Honourable Arthur J. LeBlanc, Lieutenant Governor of Nova Scotia and Her Honour Mrs. Patsy LeBlanc"

-When His Honour enters the room:
+When the Lieutenant Governor enters the room:

 The Lieutenant Governor then enters the room where the event is being held.
 The emcee will announce the arrival of the Lieutenant Governor by saying: "His Honour The Honourable Arthur J. LeBlanc, Lieutenant Governor of Nova Scotia."